-υ.
-Committee Specific - Should Committee membership be reconsidered?
-Adequate representation from stakeholder organizations?
+b organizations?
 Current stakeholder organizations that should be removed from appointment?
+Committee is currently 'vet heavy'.
+Other agencies are called upon when needed (eg. Pet adoption agencies).
+Don't see a need for these other agencies to sit on Committee but want ability to consult with them.
 Stakeholder composition of the Board is good.
 It would be good to have a specific seat from the Muslim community.
 There is large BID representation and realtors etc. All have a vested interest.
 Don't know how to handle that. be valuable.
 Adding ciziten membership a There is no organizational voice but believes that is better as there is no lobbying.
 Having a senior organization rep on the Committee gives different methodology.
 Indigenous representation has been low.
 Also representation from school system or U of S would be welcome.
 For as big an issue that this Committee deals with, the structure of the Committee is important but a business voice must remain key.
 Doesn't think anything is mssing.
 Questions the trucking industry representation as we don't have any of the other vehicle types represented.
 No drawback however.
-That being said, if other sectors are invited, wouldn't want it to be over-represented on Committee Adequate diversity in appointments?
-What sector underrepresented/overrepresented?
-Committee composition currently mostly women.
+That being said, if other sectors are invited, wouldn't want it to be over-represented on Committee.
+C Committee composition currently mostly women.
 Race diversity is lacking as well as younger representatives that could offer different perspective.
 Indigenous people well represented on board, including some agency reps.
 There is no First Nations or Metis representation and is necessary.
 Reps from Admin include Indigenous and Newcomer perspective.
 Currently only one male on the Committee.
 Indigenous rep would be valuable.
 Lacking Indigenous representation.
 There is lots of connection between environment and Indigenous people.
 Believe balance is important when possible in civic appointments - this Committee consists of people who are heading up various organizations or positions with the City, so the diversity aspect would be hard to change.
 Having said this, it's balanced along gender lines.
 No Newcomer perspective and has been raised.
-Coming from countries with different traffic laws, etc. No idea how to address that, might be valuable on Committee. - In general, what comments can you provide regarding the term of appointment?
+Coming from countries with different traffic laws, etc. No idea how to address that, might be valuable on Committee.
+4 regarding the term of appointment?
 Do you think the term is too short, too long, or just right?
 One Year - Because there has been turnover in membership, there is no issue with the term.
 Bringing new people up to speed can be a challenge with a mid-term replacement.
 Annual appointments are working and allow for rotation.
-Current term is two years initial term, then one year.
+Current term is two years intitial term, then one year.
 Term should be 2-2-2 Two year Term adequate.
 There is a built in rotation.
 Two years is appropriate.
 Appointments are based on position, not term per se.
-Term is okay. • Do you have any other comments related to the Committee's membership structure or term of appointment?
+Term is okay.
+5 Do you have any other comments related to the Committee's membership structure or term of appointment?
 Nothing.
 Being a large Committee, quorum is sometimes an issue.
 Nothing.
 Nothing at the present.
 None.
 None.
 None.
 None.
 Would like to see a connection with the Active Transportation Advisory Group, don't see it as redundant.